 In other words,

-- A high score indicates that your body is showing fewer signs of physical stress, so you may consider taking on a new project or exercising.
+- A high score indicates that your body shows fewer signs of physical stress, so you may consider taking on a new project or exercising.

 - A low score indicates that your body may be showing signs of stress, so you may want to take a break—go to bed early or meditate.